Recently updated on November 30th, 2024 at 11:18 am

 We follow teen witch Nova.
 She works at her Nana’s magical bookshop.
 And she helps them loan out spell books.
 But she also investigates supernatural occurrences in her local town.

-One day, she is tasked to investigate reports of a white wolf in a nearby forest.
+One day, she investigates reports of a white wolf in a nearby forest.
 She then discovers her childhood best friend, Tam, fighting a demon werewolf.
 Together they investigate the demon and rekindle their feelings towards each other.

 This is such a comfort read.
 The artwork is insanely beautiful.
-I adorable the illustrations of the magic and magical creatures living in the forest.
+I adore the illustrations of the magic and magical creatures living in the forest.
 The romance is also adorable.

 Buy on Amazon | Waterstones |